drwalton/imgview/README.md

 # Usage

-Once opened you can use the left mouse button to scroll the image, and the mouse wheel to scroll.
+Once opened you can use the left mouse button to scroll the image, and the mouse wheel to zoom.

 Everything else is done with keyboard shortcuts - press 'H' to bring up a list of them.